 Each character is meant to represent a specific stereotype that can be played for humor.
 As well, each stock character is available to fill their role whenever needed.
 For example, if an upcoming story involves political corruption, the writers use Mayor Quimby in the story.
 If it involves law enforcement, Chief Wiggum is the character for the job.
 Because the show has been in existence for so long and because there are so many stock characters in the cast, writers have multiple options at their disposal when they need to satirize a particular stereotype.

 One of the most prominent stock characters on the show is Kwik-E-Mart owner Apu, who also represents the risks that come with creating racially based stock characters.
 It's easy to get the details wrong, and incorrect stereotypes may offend the audience.
 In the case of Apu, writers have been accused of perpetuating a negative stereotype, but some have defended the use of Apu by arguing that he is used to satirize negative stereotypes.

 Either way, controversial stock characters can take audiences out of the fictional dream.

 As Main Characters

 While stock characters often are in the background, protagonists and antagonists in stories also can be based upon stock characters.
-However, these characters are more fully developed, and often the goal of the writer is to give readers a character with a foundation that is familiar to them, then present the character with a different twist or put the character in an unexpected setting.
+These characters are more fully developed, and often the goal of the writer is to give readers a character with a foundation that is familiar to them, then present the character with a different twist or put the character in an unexpected setting.

 One of the most popular variations of this approach is the use of the antihero as a story's main protagonist.
 In American literature, "The Adventures of Huckleberry Finn" by Mark Twain is a classic example.
 Huck is an antihero because he does not follow society's conventions, but he still does the right thing.
 For example, instead of turning in Jim, a slave who has run away, Huck goes against what society expects and attempts to help Jim in his quest for freedom.